PedroZappa/42_push_swap/README.md

 ___

-## QuickSort Algorithm (push_swap Variation)
+## The Algorithm (Loosely Based on the `QuickSort Algorithm`)

+The algorithm implemented in this project is inspired by the [**QuickSort Algorithm**](https://en.wikipedia.org/wiki/Quicksort).

+* It leverages a second "temporary" stack (`stack_b`) in order to sort the stack (`stack_a`) in ascending order.
-This modified version of the `QuickSort Algorithm` sorts a stack (`stack_a`) by leveraging a second "temporary" stack (`stack_b`), and repeatedly checking for the `median` value (used as a pivot, the key concept of the traditional `QuickSort Algorithm`), to get the optimal operations needed to merge all elements back together into `stack_a` sorted in ascending order.
+* Calculates the `median` value (used as a pivot, the key concept of the standard `QuickSort Algorithm`) in the input stack (`stack_a`), then proceeds to push elements into `stack_b`.
+* If the pushed element is larger than the `median` we rotate it to the bottom of `stack_b`.
+We do this until there are only 3 elements left in `stack_a`.
+We get those sorted.
+* Then the algorithm starts moving one element at a time back to `stack_a` after calculating the least costly element to move at each iteration, effectively sorting the unordered input stack into ascending order.

-> Following is a description of each case handled by the algorithm implemented in this project.
+> Following this overview is a description of each case handled by the algorithm implemented in this project.
 ___

 ### If the stack has 2 values: